GERSL/CCDC/README.md

 CCDC Assistor 1.02 is also available at [here](https://drive.google.com/drive/folders/1iZmKlSNjJtb6DkinyOiPJtfT74YCE_eF), which is a user interface tool for assisting in data preparation and map extraction for CCDC (more functions are on the way).

-Note that the output from CCDC will be thousands of Matlab files that contains all sorts of information for each time serie models as follows:
+Note that the output from CCDC will be thousands of Matlab files that contains all sorts of information for each time series models as follows:

 1. "t_start": when the time series model gets started